- Course length

 Plus one pathway module (based on your entry qualifications) i.e. Hair, Make-up or Non-vocational e.g. A-levels):

 You will also need to choose one of the following to achieve the full 40 credits:

 Placement opportunities arise throughout the academic year and during vacations and at weekends.

-Whilst these placements are not mandatory, due to the nature of the industry they are highly recommended and will help you compile a portfolio of your work and experiences to show potential employers in the future.
+While these placements are not mandatory, due to the nature of the industry, they are highly recommended and will help you compile a portfolio of your work and experiences to show potential employers in the future.